Cowboy Caviar Recipe Two Ways & Wine Pairings

 Tortilla chips are a perfect scooper to shovel it into your mouth.
 Or it makes a tasty side salad with something like pulled pork sandwiches.

-Needless to say, my version of cowboy caviar is not spicy.
+My version of cowboy caviar is not spicy.
 However, I know many of you would say, “Bring on the heat!”
 So, I’ve included optional ingredients for all you ghost-pepper-loving peeps.

 Wine Pairings for Cowboy Caviar